Pediatric Dentistry Appointments – Long Island City, NY

 What To Expect at the Dental Office

 When preparing for a pediatric appointment, Dr. Ng and the rest of our dentists understand that parents want to feel well-informed and confident regarding what’s to come.
 Below, we’ve provided detailed information regarding the steps we’ll take during your son or daughter’s visit so that every priority and goal is clear ahead of time.
 Do you have any questions or concerns?
-Don’t hesitate to contact LIC Dental Associates and discuss the matter directly with a team member – we’re here to help.
+Don’t hesitate to contact LIC Dental Associates and discuss the matter directly with a team member – we’re here to help parents and children understand what to expect during pediatric dentistry appointments in our Long Island City dental office.

 Why Choose LIC Dental Associates for Pediatric Dentistry?